Welcome to Milo Online

 I did.

-Well, most of it, anyway; I designed it, I created the graphics, and I programmed it.
+Well, most of it, anyway; I designed it, I created the graphics, and I programmed it (HTML, JavaScript, CSS).

-The image and video player is Jeroen Wijering's highly versatile and overall brilliant Flash player, which employs Geoff Stearns' SWFObject code.
+The image and video player is LongTail Video's highly versatile and overall brilliant Flash player, which employs Geoff Stearns' SWFObject code.

 Thanks.